flutter/website/src/content/get-started/fwe/fundamentals.md

 The `Package` class contains many of the most common features you’ll use when working with [classes in Dart][].
-This class has three members, and defines a constructor and a method.
+This class has three members,
+and defines a constructor and a method.

 The Dart language is [type safe][]; it uses static type checking to ensure that a variable's value always matches the variable's static type.
 When defining a class, annotating the members with `String` is required, but it is often optional due to type inference.
-For example, in the main function in this example there are many lines that start with `final variableName =`.
+In the `main` function in this example there are many lines that start with `final variableName =`.
 These lines are type safe,
 despite not being explicitly given a type.

 Dart also has built-in [sound null safety][].
 In the example, the `description` member is declared with the type `String?`.
 The `?` at the end of `String?` means that this property can be null.
 The other two members cannot be null, and the program will not compile if you tried to set them to null.
 You can see this demonstrated in the constructor for the ‘Package class’.
 It takes two required, positional arguments and one optional, named argument.

 Next in the example is the `main` function.
-All Dart programs, including Flutter apps, start with a `main` function.
+All Dart programs, including Flutter apps, start with a `main`function.
 The function showcases several basic Dart language features, including using libraries, marking functions as async, making function calls, using `if` statement control-flow, and more.

 If these features aren’t familiar to you, read [Introduction to Dart][] from the Dart documentation.

 :::note
 If you're interested in why Flutter chose Dart,